adamzuyang/plextech-forge-onboarding/README.md

 ### Jira: Constructing the REST API Call

 To send information from your Compass form to Jira, we will be making use of Jira's REST API.
 In order to access the API from Forge, you will have to install a new Node package into your environment.
 At the root directory of your project, run `npm install @forge/api`.
+You will be using this library to make API calls to Atlassian.

 One thing that's nice about creating Atlassian requests using the `@forge/api` library is that boring stuff like authentication happen automatically.
 For this section, you should reference Jira's REST API documentation, which you can find [here](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/).